Henry-Cevallos/ECommerceBackEnd/README.md

 - [Post new item](#post-i-id)
 - [Delete item](#delete-i-id)

 Below will be documentation on every API route possible.
-You may also reference the Postman collection provided in the Repo to eliminate the need of typing out all the routes yourself.
+You may also reference the Postman collection provided [here](https://www.getpostman.com/collections/e964784505cb326d3ce6) to eliminate the need of typing out all the routes yourself.
+Just copy the the link then in Postman select Import -> Link -> Paste Link Provided -> Done.
+This will give you access to easy postman testing.

 You can expect all responses to come out in the following format:
 ```json